 The postscript should always follow the signature at the end of a letter.
-It should never be placed before the closing.
-The purpose of P.S. is to include important information that was not in the body of the text.
 In the example below, the postscript emphasizes when the forms are due and the urgency of the task.

 I hope this email finds you well.
 Please see the forms attached below.